Plank Road's Regular Events

 He told her he was driving to New York to make a fortune as a songwriter, but took a couple of years to sell his first song in 1929, When They Cut Down the Old Pine Tree.
 Since his other songs weren't selling, he took work as a hotel doorman, and Dedette failed to find work.
 They were poor and couldn't pay their bills, resulting in Dedette having their first and only child, Lee, in a hospital elevator.

+Finally, in 1933 some luck resulted in big success.
 Billy Hill was going to sell The Last RoundUp" for $25, when the ASCAP president loaned him $200 to get it published.
 The song was recorded by the George Olson Orchestra and went to #1.
 It was also covered by Gene Autry, Bing Crosby, Guy Lombardo, Sons of the Pioneers, Rex Allen, and more.
+The song was about his experience in Montana when an older cowboy, thinking about retiring, got knocked off his horse and was trampled to death.

 Billy Hill and many other well-known songwriters performed in an ASCAP sponsored concert the evening of September 24, 1940.
 Billy's introduction was given by the man that loaned him the $200, Gene Buck, ASCAP president.
 You might say Gene gave him both his start and send-off, since he died just 3 months later.